aminzakizebarjad/IAAA/README.md

 another option is to change learning rate scheduler technic, you can set cfg.cos_lr = False for linear scheduler or you can set cfg.cos_lr = True for cosines scheduler
 #### *change directory to save results*
-another thing that you must notice is that change the cfg.name where is the directory that the training results are saved, for example if you use resnet18 and ADAM and cosine scheduler then name you directory as : cfg.name = 'resnet18_adam_cosine'
+another thing that you must notice is that change the cfg.name where is the directory that the training results are saved, for example if you use resnet18 and ADAM and cosine scheduler then name your directory as : cfg.name = 'resnet18_adam_cosine'
 #### *start training*
 10. now you can start training by below command: